-Professor at the University of Glasgow, a member of the Trend Expert Council Rza Taghizadeh said that Amano's report contains no positive moment for Iran, just against, the report take a warning character.
+University of Glasgow professor and Trend Expert Council member Rza Taghizadeh said that Amano's report contains no positive news for Iran and that it has the character of a warning.

 The previous report by the IAEA head was issued in February 2010.
 That report assumed that the Iranian nuclear program has some connection with military activities.

 The West accuses Iran of trying to create nuclear weapons.
 So far, the UN Security Council has adopted six resolutions to stop Iran's nuclear program and uranium enrichment.
 Four of these resolutions envisage economic sanctions against the country.
 Iran rejects the accusations of the West.

 Taghizadeh told Trend by telephone from the UK that in his report, Amano revealed that Iran is refusing to cooperate with the IAEA.

 "The report criticized Iran's ban on the entry of two IAEA inspectors.
 Iran is required to permit the IAEA to inspect plant for the production of heavy water in Arago," said Taghizadeh.

 The head of the Iranian Atomic Energy Organization, Ali Akbar Salehi. said on Monday that Tehran has the right to deny entry to any IAEA inspectors, ISNA reported.

 Iran has previously banned two inspectors, including the deputy head of the IAEA, Olli Heinonen, from entering the country.
 Tehran accused Heinonen of presenting prejudiced and malicious reports to the IAEA.

 Taghizadeh also said that Iran has the right to prohibit any IAEA inspectors from entering the country, but the IAEA inspectors are professionals, and therefore, Iran should provide strong arguments for such a ban.